 Keybindings

-In cy, keybindings consist of a sequence of one or more keys that execute Janet code when you type them.
+In cy, a keybinding consists of a sequence of one or more keys that executes Janet code after completion.
 You define new key sequences with the key/bind function.

 For example: